tanvigunjal/Optimizer-SWATS/README.md

 # Optimizer-SWATS

-SWATS-Optimizer: Switching from Adam to SGD [1]
+SWATS-Optimizer: Switching from Adam to SGD. [[1]](#1)

 # Overview
-Adaptive optimization methods like RMSprop, Adagrad or Adam generalizes poorly despite their superior training performance when compared to Stochastic gradient descent (SGD).
+Adaptive optimization methods like RMSprop, Adagrad or Adam [[2]](#2) generalizes poorly despite their superior training performance when compared to Stochastic gradient descent (SGD)[[3]](#3).
 Adaptive optimization methods perform well in the initial training stage but lack in performance in later stages due to unstable and non-uniform learning rate at the end of training.
 Hence, SGD generalizes better when compared to adaptive methods.

 # Experiment
 To perform analysis we used ResNet-34 and DenseNet architectures on <a href = "https://www.cs.toronto.edu/~kriz/cifar.html">CIFAR-10 </a> dataset.
 Dataset has 60000 images, which is divided into train set (40000 images), validation set (10000 images) and test set(10000 images).
 We then compared the results for three optimizers: Adam, SGD and SWATS, with learning rate 0.001 and threshold 1e-5.